vsparrow/RecruiterReviewBackend/README.md

 ### Prerequisites

-* [Recruiter Review Frontend](https://github.com/vsparrow/RecruiterReviewFrontend) - API to be used with the front end platform
+* [Recruiter Review Frontend](https://github.com/vsparrow/RecruiterReviewFrontend) -  Front end platform to be used with the API

 ```
 PostgreSQL 10 recommended for your databse